 19. All appointments are subject to CCTV monitoring (video & audio) for health, safety and training purposes.

-20. CCTV footage is retained for 2 years
+20. CCTV footage is retained for up to 2 years

 21. If a client is late for their appointment, their slot may be cancelled and no refunds will be issued.